-Recently a large diameter (18-36") transmission main was completed that supplies Carson City with water from the Carson Valley as a part of a regional water system.
-With this project, it is anticipated that Carson City's future water supplies are secure in the foreseeable future.
+A large diameter (18-36") transmission main was completed prior to 2014, which supplies Carson City with water from the Carson Valley as a part of a regional water system.
+At the time, it was anticipated that Carson City's future water supplies are secure in the foreseeable future.